wpmudev/custom-sidebars/readme.txt

 Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
 Yay!

 == Changelog ==

+= 3.2.3 =
+* Added "custom_sidebars_allowed_pages_array" filter to allow pages where Custom Sidebars can be loaded.
+* Fixed problem with double function declaration when Gutenberg is in use.
+* Removed "Sidebar Location" from build-in/theme sidebars to avoid misunderstandings.
+* Updated "WPMU Dev code library" to version 3.1.0.

 = 3.2.2 =
 * Fixed a unclosed A tag.